tronghieu220403/Wikipedia-DBPedia-Crawler-VietnamHistory/README.md

 │   │   └── ...
 ├── src                 	            # source code
 │   ├── crawler
-│   │   └── DataManage                 		# the program's general data processing and management
+│   │   └── datamanage                 		# the program's general data processing and management
 │   │   │   └── ...
-│   │   └── WikiDataCrawler                     # the crawler for Wikipedia
+│   │   └── wikidatacrawler                     # the crawler for Wikipedia
 │   │   │   └── ...
-│   │   └── DBPediaDataCrawler                 	# the crawler for DBPedia
+│   │   └── dbpediadatacrawler                 	# the crawler for DBPedia
 │   │   │   └── ...
-│   │   └── CrawlData.java                      # this file is used to run the data scraper program.
+│   │   └── crawldata.java                      # this file is used to run the data scraper program.
-│   ├── Interface                           # gives a summary of the important classes and what they are for.
+│   │   └── myinterface                           # gives a summary of the important classes and what they are for.
 │   │   │   └── ...
 │   ├── text-modify                         # this folder contains files for modifying data.
 │   │   │   └── change_name.json                # change name of some properties